gustabin/stocks_app/README.md

 ### Managing Stocks

 After logging in, you can manage your stocks by clicking the "My Stocks" link in the navigation bar.
-From here, you can add new stocks, view your stock history, and delete stocks that you no longer own.
+From here, you can add new actions and see your history of actions or that of other clients.

 ### Email Notifications

-The application has a feature that allows you to receive email notifications when a stock's price exceeds a certain threshold.
-To enable this feature, go to the "Notifications" page and enter the email address where you would like to receive notifications, as well as the stock symbol and threshold price.
+The application has a function that allows you to receive email notifications when you consult a stock.

 ## Testing